openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

     prepared once.
 Parametric constants are (in general) resolved many times, because they are (in general) prepared many times.

-  - _Validation_: The process by which a linkage parameter proposed by the client of an API point is accepted by the specialization anchor of that same API point.
+  - _Validation_: The process by which a linkage selector proposed by the client of an API point is accepted by the specialization anchor of that same API point.
 A client cannot force specialization into an API point without validation.
 Each